New Bethel Presbyterian Church (Piney Flats, Tennessee): Early history, 1776-1800

 Indians were not the only threat Doak had to face.
 He was also involved in the Revolutionary War against the British.
 Late in 1780 Doak was among those who joined the forces to fight in the Battle of King's Mountain.
 The Battle of Kings Mountain turned the tide of the Revolutionary War in the South and helped secure an American Independence.

 During Samuel Doak’s ministry at New Bethel, the church formed its Session, or governing body, in 1779, making the Session of New Bethel the oldest Presbyterian session in the state of Tennessee.
 It is also the oldest continuing governing body in the state of Tennessee.
 The charter elders of the session were John Alison, James Gregg, and Francis Hodge.

 Recent history

+New Bethel is the mother church of Soul Winners Chapel and Bertha King Memorial Presbyterian Church (Rocky Springs).

 The Rev. Dr. Maynard Pittendreigh served the church in the 1990s and wrote an extensive history of the congregation, "A People of Faith."

 New Bethel was among the first churches to have its own web page on the Internet.

-This page remains in operation, unchanged since 1995.
+In 2024, the pastor is Scott Wise Cre III.